-If you have already studied a Higher Education course it may affect the fees you pay and your student finance entitlement.
+If you have already studied on a Higher Education course this may affect the fees you pay and your student finance entitlement.

 The following scenarios are designed to help you understand the effect on your funding.
 However, the rules and calculations are complicated so we advise contacting the Student Advice Service for information based on your specific study history.